simonstingelin/NGSUserMeeting24/_sources/ExamplePage.md

 ## Extension into two-dimensional space

+Now let us look at the two-dimensional case.
+We will see that apart from the mesh, hence the region, the implementation in ngsolve remains identical.
 We consider the analog boundary value problem in two dimensions

 $$\begin{split}
 -\Delta u & = 1 \quad\text{for}\ x\in \Omega\\